in2code-de/lux/Documentation/Technical/Editors/Index.md

 Basically there are three different category types that are used in LUX:

 * Category Scoring is calculated on page access or downloads
-* Company Categories are used to segment companies (Wiredmind integration into LUX)
+* Company Categories are used to segment companies (Leadfeeder integration into LUX)
 * Workflow Categories are used to group workflows for a better management (Part of LUXenterprise)

 Take care that your editors have reading access to the page where relevant categories are stored.